opendcl/OpenDCL/Studio/RUS/Content/Samples/DistSampleReadMe.txt

 --------------------------------------------------------------------------------

-DistSamples.zip
+AutoLISP Application Code Deployment Samples

 --------------------------------------------------------------------------------

 Overview

-    DistSamples.zip contains the lisp source code and OpenDCL files to demonstrate how to embed an OpenDCL project (saved as a .odcl.lsp file) into a vlx file, and then how to use said resource as one might normally use a regular OpenDCL project file.
+    The DistSample*.* files are lisp source code and OpenDCL files to demonstrate how to embed an OpenDCL project (saved as a .odcl.lsp file) into a vlx file, and then how to use said resource as one might normally use a regular OpenDCL project file.